-There are a couple little things that make your printed worksheets easier to read.
+Here are a few hints for how to make your printed worksheets (if you choose to print them) easier to read.
 Many of these options are found in the "Page Layout" tab.
-The first of these is to print the gridlines that appear on the screen.
+First, print the gridlines that appear on the screen.
 Large blocks of numerical data can turn into a sea of numbers without gridlines.
 It is also often convenient to make the data fit a single page width and/or length.
-If the data will be more than a single page long, it may be preferred to repeat the column headings at the top of each page.
-These options are all on the "Page Layout" tab, as is the "Margins" option.
+If the data will be more than a single page long, you may want to repeat the column headings at the top of each page.
 Microsoft default margins are almost always much larger than necessary, make them a bit smaller to fit more info on the page.
 This document is formatted to print 2-sided using single-spaced 11-pt Times New Roman with 0.5" outer margins and 1" inner margin to allow space for a 3-hole punch.
-Using MSWord defaults, this document would be almost 6 pages long.
+Using MSWord defaults this document would be quite a bit longer.
 Think before you print.